Ambassador Kenneth M. Quinn

 - The Presidential Distinguished Service Award for his leadership in accounting for POW/MIAs

 In his role as president of the World Food Prize, Amb.
-Quinn has received the following honors, all the highest level national award that these organizations present:
+Quinn has received the following honors, many of which are the highest level national award that these organizations present:

 - The American Farm Bureau Distinguished Service to Agriculture Award;